Hornbill-Docs/esp-config/esp-config/automation/it-automation.md

 2. From a connection arrow, drag out a new connection line
 3. Select _IT Automation_

-* From a Connection Line between to nodes
+* From a Connection Line between two nodes

 1. Select the Connection Line and Right Click
 2. Select _Add node between connected nodes_ from the context menu